David-OConnor/bio_files/README.md

 on data structures that are specific to each file format; you will need to convert to and from the structures used by your application.
 The API docs, and examples below are sufficient to get started.

+Note: Install the pip version with `pip install biology-files` due to a name conflict.

 ### Supported formats:
 - mmCIF (Protein atom, residue, chain, and related data like secondary structure)